jbgariel/algolia-assignment/README.md

 * Cosine Similarity Between aggregated Word2Vec of query and title
 * Post age (query_timestamp - post_timestamp)

 For Learning-to-rank algorithms, the output data must follow [the LIBSVM format](https://sourceforge.net/p/lemur/wiki/RankLib%20File%20Format).
+This format is well known in Learning-to-rank but not in other ML domains.

 ### 2- Learning to Rank Algorithms